In This Article

 Common Estimation Mistakes

-- Using national cost data without NYC adjustment factors (multiply by 1.6–1.9)
+- Using generic national cost data without validating it against current NYC market conditions

 - Omitting special inspection costs from structural estimates